1. Import HashiCorp GPG signing key

 qemu_agent = true

-# Set to true to enable the QEMU Guest Agent for improved management capabilities.
+# Set to true to enable the QEMU Guest Agent for improved management capabilities and IP address detection by Packer.

 # Packer needs the VM's IP and relies on the QEMU guest agent to be running on the machine.